PrashamTrivedi/AWS_C002_Notes/ec2advanced.md

 - EC2 just passes the data and OS tries to run the data as command, **there is no validation**.
     - Except OS should be able to understand that data as runnable command.
 - Userdata runs between launch state and running state.
 Means all user data process is done before EC2 is available for us to use.
-- Is there is a problem with user data.
+- If there is a problem with user data.
 Instance is in bad config, there won't be any termination or stoppage.
 - User data is not secure.
 Not good for long term credentials.
 - Max user data size is 16 KB.
 - Can modified when instance is stopped.
 When data is modified before instance start, new data will be available in User data, but **execution will only happen at launch**